Camera obscura: Technology

 A camera obscura consists of a box, tent, or room with a small hole in one side or the top.
 Light from an external scene passes through the hole and strikes a surface inside, where the scene is reproduced, inverted (upside-down) and reversed (left to right), but with color and perspective preserved.

-To produce a reasonably clear projected image, the aperture is typically smaller than 1/100 the distance to the screen.
+To produce a reasonably clear projected image, the aperture is typically smaller than 1/100 the distance from the screen.
 As the pinhole is made smaller, the image gets sharper, but dimmer.
 With too small of a pinhole, sharpness is lost because of diffraction.
 Optimum sharpness is attained with an aperture diameter approximately equal to the geometric mean of the wavelength of light and the distance to the screen.

-In practice, camera obscuras use a lens rather than a pinhole because it allows a larger aperture, giving a usable brightness while maintaining focus.
+In practice, camera obscuras use a lens rather than a pinhole because it makes a larger aperture work which achieves a usable brightness while maintaining focus.

-If the image is caught on a translucent screen, it can be viewed from the back so that it is no longer reversed (but still upside-down).
+If the image is caught on a transparent screen, it can be viewed from the back so that it is no longer reversed (but still upside-down).
 Using mirrors, it is possible to project a right-side-up image.
 The projection can also be displayed on a horizontal surface (e.g., a table).
 The 18th-century overhead version in tents used mirrors inside a kind of periscope on the top of the tent.

 The box-type camera obscura often has an angled mirror projecting an upright image onto tracing paper placed on its glass top.
 Although the image is viewed from the back, it is reversed by the mirror.